 The most important part of any burger is obviously the ground beef.
 Most people use 80/20, but I go with a slightly leaner option (85/15).
 It makes the burger a little less fatty and I haven’t seen a drop in taste or flavor.
 No matter what kind of ground beef you use, you need to season it before you form it into patties!
 Just seasoning the top and bottom of the patty isn’t good enough, and your burger will end up bland.
 I typically season with salt, black pepper, cayenne, garlic, and some Frank’s Red Hot sauce.
 Use your imagination here and you can come up with some really great burgers.

-After the 5-6 minutes of direct heat, shut the draft door and completely close the Daisy Wheel and let the burger “dwell” for 1-2 more minutes.
+After the 5-6 minutes of direct heat, shut the draft door and completely close the Daisy Wheel and let the burger “dwell” for another minutes.
 The burger is still cooking under the high heat left in the dome, but is not exposed to the actual flames, preventing it from charring.
-With about 45 seconds left in the dwell put your cheese on the burgers and close the Egg back up.
-The cheese should melt nicely in the 45 seconds left of cooking.
+With about 30 seconds left in the dwell put your cheese on the burgers and close the Egg back up.
+The cheese should melt nicely in the 30 seconds left of cooking.
 I also use the dwell as a chance to toast my hamburger buns; make sure you put some oil or butter on the buns or they will char.
 Again, setting the burgers up higher for this “dwell phase” is a good idea, but definitely not necessary.

 Make it Personal: